MASS: Motion-Aware Spatial-Temporal Grounding for Physics Reasoning and Comprehension in Vision-Language Models: Experiments on Real-world Video QA

 As a supplement to the experiments in the main paper, we provide additional results on two real-world video question-answering benchmarks, MMVU~\cite{zhao2025mmvu} and MVBench~\cite{li2024mvbench}, to further assess the generalization ability of VLMs augmented with \ours{}.
 MMVU evaluates models on expert-level temporal, procedural, and interaction-centric reasoning, while MVBench is a widely used benchmark for temporal video understanding and action-centric tasks.
 Both datasets contain diverse video-based QA pairs captured from real-world scenarios.

 Table~\ref{tab:real_world_data} reports the performance of VLMs integrated with \ours{} alongside state-of-the-art baselines.
 On MMVU, large-scale close-source models achieve substantially higher accuracy due to the benchmark’s emphasis on expert-level, interdisciplinary reasoning—highlighting the limitations of smaller 7B models.
-Nevertheless, VLMs enhanced with \ours{} attain performance comparable to open-source models of similar scale, demonstrating strong generalization across tasks.
-On MVBench, models equipped with \ours{} consistently outperform all baselines, underscoring the effectiveness of motion-aware spatial–temporal grounding for general-purpose video understanding when capturing temporal information and leveraging such information in reasoning and question-answering.
+Qwen2.5-VL-7B+\ours{} improves over its baseline on both benchmarks and narrows the gap to close-source models, while LLaVA-OneVision-7B+\ours{} shows a performance drop on these out-of-distribution tasks.
+As also shown in Table~\ref{tab:mass_real_efficiency_merged_supp}, LLaVA is more sensitive to detection and tracking quality: when salient entities are missed or motion cues are noisy—common in MMVU and MVBench—performance can degrade, motivating more selective motion-profile extraction in future work.